abetkin/menutree/README.md

 Implementation
 ------

-The logic turn around the `MenuItem` model in `menu` app.
+The logic turns around the `MenuItem` model in `menu` app.
-Every menu item can have parent and should have a unique order among other child items of that parent (even if parent is `None` i. e. it is the root item).
+Every menu item can have a parent and should have a unique order among other child items of that parent (even if parent is `None` i. e. it is the root item).

 There is also `GlobalId` model that lets you make an ordered list of all menu items in the database.
 The corresponding `GlobalId` record is inserted/updated on the `post_save` of `MenuItem`.